3D Printing Guide

 3D printing has revolutionized the manufacturing industry, providing an affordable and accessible way to produce complex shapes and designs.
 However, sometimes 3D printed parts can have a rough surface finish, detracting from the overall appearance.
 This article will cover the different methods and techniques you can use to smooth 3D prints and achieve a professional-looking finish.

 It is common for 3D prints to come out rough, even for advanced users.
 Some 3D printing applications do not require a high surface finish, and irregular or porous surfaces may be acceptable.
-However, it is essential to take the necessary steps for smoothing 3D prints for applications requiring a high degree of precision and surface finish.
+However, taking the necessary steps to smoothing 3D prints for applications requiring high precision and surface finish is essential.

 Many factors can contribute to rough surfaces, including the following.